hsp8412/CPSC233/README.md

-# UCalgary_assignments
+# CPSC233
-Assignments from University of Calgary
+Assignments from CPSC 233